diodechain/website/_posts/2024-12-05-depin-headwinds-and-tailwinds.md

 ### **More secure**

 Not all DePINs can boast “more secure” services than their centralized competitors.
 However, because physical security of the DePIN nodes is not guaranteed, DePIN services must approach security with the lack of physical security as a constraint.
-This means that they will often ensure the mathematical security (or a combination of mathematical and electromechanical security) of sensitive information to ensure the integrity and privacy of the service (Diode’s DePIN is fully [mathematically secured](https://diode.io/blog/trust-broker-security#:~:text=In%20Zero%20Trust%2C%20the%20communications,who%20would%20like%20to%20communicate.)).
+This means that they will often ensure the mathematical security (or a combination of mathematical and electromechanical security) of sensitive information to ensure the integrity and privacy of the service (Diode’s DePIN is [mathematically secured](/blog/trust-broker-security)).
 This approach can eliminate the potential of hosting provider data leaks (whether intentional or unintentional).

 ### **More performant**